bingson/WinGolems/Readme.md

 A good computer interface makes it easier to complete frequent tasks and automate redundant processes, saving both time and mental resources.
 A transformative interface goes beyond automation by giving its user the ability to solve problems that would be impossible to solve otherwise.
 Because mastering an interface requires internalizing its component objects and operations, interface designers have the ability to introduce new elements of cognition and modes of thought.

 WinGolems embodies a collection of AutoHotkey (AHK) modules and templates that I have written or adapted from others over the years to automate and augment how I interact with my computer.
-Before investing any time into learning AHK, new users can first try out many of WinGolems' features by [running the quick start template below using the included executable]() (no knowledge of AHK or software installation required).
+Before investing any time into learning AHK, new users can try out many of WinGolems' features by [running the quick start template below using the included executable]() (no knowledge of AHK or software installation required).

 The initial value provided by this repository will come from users adapting the code from the quick start template to alleviate common workflow frictions.